-- 4.11.d.1.
-Fellows must be involved in other health care and community agencies, such as delivery of health care in community-based settings.
-(Detail) - 4.11.d.2.
-The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
-(Core)
+- 4.11.a.
+The program must be structured to provide clinical experiences and protected time for research throughout the length of the program. ^(Core) - 4.11.b.
+Fellows must attend an outpatient clinic to provide pre-procedural evaluation and follow-up care for patients at least one-half day per week. ^(Core) - 4.11.c.
+The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competency development in the foundational educational experiences in the subspecialty. ^(Core)

-Subspecialty-Specific Background and Intent: The requirements acknowledge that in addition to providing fellows with broad foundational educational experiences in the subspecialty, additional educational experiences will take into account future career plans.
-The program director will consider demonstrated competence in the foundational areas, program resources, program aims, and a fellow's future practice plans when developing an individualized learning experience.
-The Review Committee does not specify the amount of time devoted to such experiences and recognizes that some fellows may need to devote the entirety of their fellowship experience to achieve competence in the foundational areas of the subspecialty.
+Subspecialty-Specific Background and Intent: The requirements acknowledge that in addition to providing fellows with broad foundational educational experiences in the subspecialty, programs must ensure that fellows have educational experiences that take into account future career plans.
+The program director should consider demonstrated competence in the foundational areas, program resources, program aims, and fellows' future practice plans when developing an individualized learning experience.
+The Review Committee does not specify the amount of time devoted to such experiences and recognizes that some fellows may need to devote the entirety of fellowship to achieve competence in the foundational areas of the subspecialty.